shadowsocks/shadowsocks-org/src/content/1.4/config/01-quick-guide.md

 ## Config File

-Shadowsocks accepts [JSON] format config files like this:
+Shadowsocks accepts [JSON] format configs like this:

 ```json
 {